hdrz/bagatto-story/README.md

    `.yaml` files hard-coded for context, and there is no way (that I know of) to use context created in the `content/` folder.

-I checked other single-pgae themes for hugo.
+I checked other single-page themes for hugo.
 They are all trying hard to find ways around the limitations.
 All this makes generating your preferred single-page site a bit inconvenient..